 - A. The maps identifying the Wetland Overlay (WO) zone boundaries shall be maintained and updated as necessary by the city.
-The Cannon Beach Local Wetland Inventory (LWI) maps dated September 20, 1994, as well as subsequent updates to the LWI, shall form the basis for the location of wetlands.
+The Cannon Beach Local Wetlands Inventory (LWI) maps dated September 20, 1994, as well as subsequent updates to the LWI, shall form the basis for the location of wetlands.
 The original 1994 LWI is based upon wetland determinations, and subsequent updates will generally be wetland delineations.
-The WO zone includes both wetland and wetland buffer areas. - B. Site-specific wetland delineations are required to determine the exact location of the WO zone boundary prior to development proposed within a wetland or wetland buffer identified in the Cannon Beach LWI.
-For properties that only include wetland buffer area, the applicant may choose to rely upon the buffer area shown in the Cannon Beach LWI maps or provide a wetland delineation or determination to establish the wetland buffer boundary. - C. When a report or opinion from a qualified wetland professional is submitted by an applicant, the approval authority may seek an independent expert opinion when reviewing the report or opinion.
-A qualified wetland professional retained or hired by the city under this subsection is expected to render independent expert opinion, consistent with the Society of Wetland Scientists Code of Ethics. - D. Where a wetland delineation is approved by DSL, it shall be accepted by the City, and the mapping it contains shall replace that of the Cannon Beach LWI.
-A map refinement based on a delineation shall remain valid for the purpose of locating the WO boundary unless a subsequent delineation of the wetland boundary is approved by DSL.
-Any wetland delineation submitted to the City shall be accompanied by an electronic shapefile. - E. Wetlands that are legally filled under this chapter are no longer wetlands but shall change to wetland buffer areas under this overlay zone.
-Wetland buffer areas that are legally filled under this chapter remain as wetland buffer areas.
+The WO zone includes both protected wetlands and wetland buffer areas. - B. Site-specific wetland delineations are required to determine the exact location of the WO zone boundary prior to development proposed within a protected wetland or wetland buffer identified in the Cannon Beach LWI.
+For properties that only include wetland buffer areas, the applicant may choose to rely upon the buffer area shown in the Cannon Beach LWI maps or provide a wetland delineation or determination to establish the wetland buffer boundary when permission to access the off-site wetland boundary is received from the off-site property owner.
+If permission to access is denied or not attainable, then the applicant may conduct a wetland determination to estimate and map the location of the off-site wetland boundaries and on-site wetland buffers.
+These wetland determinations are to be based on review of off-site vegetation conditions, topography, soil mapping, aerial photographs, and any other available information without physically accessing the off-site property. - C. When a report or opinion from a qualified wetland professional is submitted by an applicant, the approval authority may seek an independent expert opinion when reviewing the report or opinion or rely on the Oregon Department of State Lands approval of a wetland determination or delineation report.
+A qualified wetland professional retained or hired by the city under this subsection is expected to render independent expert opinion, consistent with the Society of Wetland Scientists Code of Ethics.

+- D. Where a wetland delineation report is approved by DSL, it shall be accepted by the City, and the mapping it contains shall replace that of the Cannon Beach LWI.
+A map refinement based on a delineation shall remain valid for the purpose of locating the WO zone boundary unless a subsequent delineation of the wetland boundary is approved by DSL.
+Any wetland delineation submitted to the City shall be accompanied by an electronic shapefile. - E. Portions of protected wWetlands that are legally filled under this chapter are no longer wetlands but shall change to wetland buffer areas under this overlay zone.
+Wetland buffer areas that are legally filled impacted under this chapter remain as are no longer wetland buffer areas.
 (Ord.
 08-1 § 40; Ord.
 94-29 § 2).
 When the wetland boundary from a delineation or determination is updated as described in this section, the corresponding wetland buffer shall be determined based upon the updated wetland boundary.